Herutriana44/CODECRAFT_INTERNSHIP_TASK_GenAI/README.md

-# This CODECRAFT Generative AI Engineer Internship All Repository List
+# These All are My CODECRAFT Generative AI Engineer Internship Repositories List
 All this repository running in google colab, so i don't make requirements.txt for installation in local device
 1. [Text Generation With GPT2 - Train or fine-tune GPT2 model with custom dataset](https://github.com/Herutriana44/CODECRAFT_GA_01)
 2. [Image Generation With Pre-trained Models or spesifically Stable-Diffusion to create images from custom text prompt](https://github.com/Herutriana44/CODECRAFT_GA_02)